kauwelab/PolyRiskScore/README.md

 ## Citing this work

-Please visit the [Cite](https://prs.byu.edu/cite.htm) page of the website for information on how to cite this tool and the GWAS publications used.
+Please visit the [Cite](https://prs.byu.edu/cite.htm) page of the website for information on how to cite this tool and GWAS publications used.

 ## Acknowledgements